Melynda Harrison worked in partnership with Visit Idaho to create this travel tip.

 Length: 97 miles and 47.
 8 miles.
 144.8 miles if you combine the two byways in one trip.

-After a quick walk through the arrowleaf balsamroot flowers at Pine Creek Pass and a short drive, we arrived in the Swan Valley.
-From there it was a quick jaunt to Rexburg and the start of the next two byways.
+After a quick walk through the arrowleaf balsamroot flowers at Pine Creek Pass and a short drive, we arrived in Swan Valley.
+From there, it was a quick jaunt to Rexburg and the start of the next two byways.

 With a full tank of gas and picnic lunch in the cooler, we started the Fort Henry Historic Byway and Lost Gold Trails Loops at the big sign at the Old Fort Henry Site.
 The landscape ranges from sagebrush steppe to aspen-covered hillsides to Douglas fir forests and high mountain peaks.